Refreshing Squamish Water Activities

 Located at the tip of the Howe Sound fjord Squamish is perfectly positioned for all types of paddle adventures.
 There is a marine trail loaded with coastal islands and camp spots, plenty of calm lakes for floating around, and a massive estuary with tidal channels waiting to be discovered.
 You can rent stand-up paddleboards, kayaks, and canoes from all over Squamish, or book a guided tour to have a local expert show you the very best spots to paddle.
-Stand-up paddleboard tours: Norm Hann Expeditions, Sea to Sky Adventure Company, and Squamish Water Sports Kayak tours: Sea to Sky Adventure Company Local's tip: Check out our rental's page for a list of rental providers for canoes, kayaks, and stand-up paddleboards.
+Stand-up paddleboard tours are available through Norm Hann Expeditions and Squamish Water Sports.
+Local's tip: Check out our rental's page for a list of rental providers for canoes, kayaks, and stand-up paddleboards.

-Our local rivers are quickly becoming a BC hot spot for whitewater rafting and with epic canyons, jagged mountain views, and granite walls lined with waterfalls it's easy to understand why!
+Our local rivers are a hot spot for whitewater rafting.
+With epic canyons, jagged mountain views, and granite walls lined with waterfalls it's easy to understand why!
 Experience the thrill of class 3/4 rapids on the Elaho River or opt for a family-friendly float down the Cheakamus River.

-The Squamish Spit is one of the few places in the world where the wind and water come together perfectly to create ideal conditions for kitesurfing.
-On a warm, breezy day you can easily spot kiters harnessing the power of the wind to float across Howe Sound.
+Howe Sound is one of the few places in the world where the wind and water come together perfectly to create ideal conditions for kitesurfing.
+On a warm, breezy day you can easily spot kiters harnessing the power of the wind to float across the sound.
 The sport is difficult to master but easy to learn the basics and private lessons are a great way to catch some summer rays while keeping cool on the water.
 After a quick crash course, you will get your kite up in no time and can feel the rush of learning to capture the wind.
-Rental equipment and lessons: Squamish Watersports Local's tip: When out on the water opt for a wetsuit with boots and gloves so you can stay out longer before getting cold!
+Rental equipment and lessons: Squamish Watersports.
+Local's tip: When out on the water opt for a wetsuit with boots and gloves so you can stay out longer before getting cold!

 Local's tip: To maximize your views book a sunset sail and watch the alpenglow illuminate the snow-capped mountains.

 Who doesn't love a good swim in the summertime?
 Choose a lake or visit one of the ocean beaches around Squamish to jump into the water.
 The outflow of the Squamish River pours into Howe Sound and makes our ocean water feel more like freshwater.
-The best beaches for swimming are Newport Beach near downtown Squamish and Porteau Cove.
-Popular swimming lakes include Alice, Brohm, Cat, and Browning Lake.
+One of the best beaches for swimming is Porteau Cove.
+Popular swimming lakes include Alice, Brohm, and Browning Lake.
 You can view a full list of places to swim here.

-Local's tip: Beaches and lakes have reduced parking due to COVID-19 and fill up fast.
+Local's tip: Parking lots near beaches and lakes fill up fast.
 Plan to arrive early or visit outside of peak times which are 10 am - 5 pm daily.